East River Generating Station

-East River Generating Station is a power plant located near the East River at the eastern end of East 14th Street, adjacent to the East Village and Stuyvesant Town–Peter Cooper Village neighborhoods in Manhattan, New York City.
+East River Generating Station is a power plant located near the East River at the eastern end of East 14th Street, adjacent to the East Village and Stuyvesant Town–Peter Cooper Village neighborhoods in Manhattan, New York City, United States.
 Constructed by New York Edison Company, the plant began operating in 1926.
 It was later expanded in the 1950s and underwent a repowering project in the early 2000s.
 The cogeneration facility supplies both electricity and steam—it provides electric power to most parts of Manhattan located south of 36th Street and is the primary plant for the New York City steam system, supplying over half of the system's total capacity.

 History

 Background and planning

 In 1924, the New York Edison Company determined that a new power station would be needed to accommodate the demand on its 25-hertz system, with the center of the electrical load situated on the southern half of Manhattan.
 The site selected for the new power plant was located on the East River between East 14th and 15th streets, adjoining property owned by the Consolidated Gas Company.
 The waterfront site would enable large coal-carrying vessels to dock adjacent to the facility and also allow for a westward expansion to Avenue C for a plant with an approximate footprint measuring 1,100 ft long by 200 ft wide.
 Facilities for coal handling and storage as well as a mill house were to located on the block bounded by Avenue D, the East River, and East 13th and 14th streets.
 The new power station was designed by Thomas E. Murray along with engineers from the New York Edison Company.

 Plans for a 335 by 206 ft power house located on the east side of Avenue D between East 14th and 15th streets were filed by the New York Edison Company with the Buildings Department in 1924.
 The company publicly announced its plans to construct the new power station in May 1925, explaining that it was designed to meet the increased demand for electricity expected within the next five years from population growth.
 Plans for the new facility called for nine generators capable of generating a total of 700 MW of electricity.
 A contract to build the first two generators was awarded to the General Electric Company; the 1,182,500 lb units were too large to ship and had to be assembled on site.
 When operating at full capacity, the plant would require 800,000 USgal of water per minute for steam condensing, which was double the amount that could be supplied by the city's water supply system via the Catskill Aqueduct.
 For this reason, the power station was designed to use water supplied from the East River.